smarini/tardis-phylogenetics/README.md

 ![GUI](/shiny_local/gui.png)

 Important: **this GUI is intended for experimenting with small sets**, and small GA populations.
 All the GUI outputs are stored as `shiny_local/output/jc.distance.precalc.rds`.
-If you don't have a distance file, the `Jukes-Cantor distance` calculates the genomic distance.
+If you don't have a distance file, the `Jukes-Cantor distance` calculates the genetic distance.
 This distance files is to used as part of the TARDiS input.
 For larger data sets, please use the command line version instead.

 ## Command line (requires [Nextflow](https://www.nextflow.io/))
 You can run TARDiS from the command line as follows: